LIBERTY

 competent tribunal before extraction of the tax and before the command of the

-The constitution requires a taxpayer must have “an opportunity to
+constitution requires a taxpayer must have “an opportunity to question

-question the validity or the amount of (the tax) either before that
+the validity or the amount of (the tax) either before that amount is

 Perhaps